AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Expected output:**

 - Success: `The project <PROJECT_NAME> has been set with the following deadline <DEADLINE>.`
-- Failure: `The deadline %1s has been entered in the wrong format.
+- Failure: `The deadline <DEADLINE> has been entered in the wrong format.
 An example of the correct format is Mar 15 2024`
 - Failure: `Project <PROJECT_NAME> not found: Please make sure the project exists.`

 ### Set deadline to task : `set deadline`